PJMonticoli/PJMonticoli/README.md

 Over 1 year of experience as a Software Developer and Data Analyst, graduated from the National Technological University.
 I'm from Córdoba, Argentina 🇦🇷.
 I'm specialized in developing unique applications and continuous learning.

 ### 🔧 Current Work
-- 💼 Working at Hotaka iKhodi as a Software Developer
+- 💼 Working at Allata as a Sr Consultant Tech & Cloud.
 - 🌱 Continuously improving my programming skills

 ### 🛠️ Tech Stack